Map & Scenario

 Management

 On the left side of the Map & Scenario Tab, the first thing to do is to manage the current scenario.
-As a reminder, a scenario is a collection of 3D Scenes and/or Legacy Maps.
+As a reminder, a scenario is a collection of 3D Scenes, Universal VTT and/or Legacy Maps.

 The entire scenario can be saved.
 The name for the save file can be set in the Scenario file field.
 A click on the dark blue Save button saves the current state in a file.
 The name in Scenario file can be changed at any time!